On day 81 of my 366-day self-care challenge, I explored the art of listening.

 Talking on the phone presents its own unique challenges.
 It’s much easier to drift into multi-tasking mode when you’re staring at a pile of projects rather than a set of eyeballs.
-You think to yourself that no one will notice if you finish up a quick email, jot down a few items on your grocery list or pay a couple of bills.
+You think to yourself that no one will notice if you just finish up a quick email, jot down a few items on your grocery list, or pay a couple of bills.

 How do you stay focused when you’re listening?